Tardieu Scale

 Neurologists

 Neurologists can use the Tardieu Scale as part of a comprehensive neurological assessment to evaluate spasticity in patients with various neurological disorders, such as cerebral palsy, multiple sclerosis, or spinal cord injury.
-The Scale provides valuable information on the severity of spasticity, which can inform treatment decisions and help monitor the condition's progression or the effectiveness of therapeutic interventions.
+It provides valuable information on the severity of spasticity, which can inform treatment decisions and help monitor the condition's progression or the effectiveness of therapeutic interventions.

-Benefits of free Tardieu Scale
+Benefits of a free Tardieu Scale

 Easy to understand and administer